flexirest/flexirest/README.md

 ### Parallel Requests

 Sometimes you know you will need to make a bunch of requests and you don't want to wait for one to finish to start the next.
 When using parallel requests there is the potential to finish many requests all at the same time taking only as long as the single longest request.
-To use parallel requests you will need to set Active-Rest-Client to use a Faraday adapter that supports parallel requests [(such as Typhoeus)](https://github.com/lostisland/faraday/wiki/Parallel-requests).
+To use parallel requests you will need to set Flexirest to use a Faraday adapter that supports parallel requests [(such as Typhoeus)](https://github.com/lostisland/faraday/wiki/Parallel-requests).
 ```ruby
 # Set adapter to Typhoeus to use parallel requests
 Flexirest::Base.adapter = :typhoeus